scalabli/quo/docs/options.rst

 experience.

 This is supported by quo in two ways.
-One is to automatically build environment variables which is supported for options only.
+One is to automatically build environment variables which is supported for apps only.
 To enable this feature, the ``auto_envvar_prefix`` parameter needs to be passed to the script that is invoked.
 Each command and parameter is then added as an uppercase underscore-separated variable.
-If you have a subcommand called ``run`` taking an option called ``reload`` and the prefix is ``WEB``, then the variable is ``WEB_RUN_RELOAD``.
+If you have a subcommand called ``run`` taking an app called ``reload`` and the prefix is ``WEB``, then the variable is ``WEB_RUN_RELOAD``.

 Example usage: